Sir Walter Scott in Wilkes-Barre, Pennsylvania? Well, why not?

 An obsessive quest by Mr. Lloyd to get every conceivable grave furnishing in the rustic style has left us an astonishing, world-class plot in Hollywood Cemetery, Richmond.

+Figure 1.
+Levi Franklin and Catharine Drinkhouse Smith monument.
+Detail: sides 1 and 2.
+Laurel Hill Cemetery, Philadelphia, PA.
+Photo: author.
 My eye was caught as I was departing Laurel Hill Cemetery in Philadelphia by this unorthodox ‘white bronze’ monument (figure 1).
-It turns out to be an astounding and unexpected form of self-representation by two people in love with life and, more prominently, themselves.
-The monument has five tall sides arranged in an uneven pentagonal […]
+It turns out to be an astounding and unexpected form of self-representation by […]

 The reader may know that I am looking into American funerary portraits.
 Searching turns up a fair number of them, but there is always a question of whether portrait statues or busts in the wild were made for the tomb or were repurposed from a domestic setting.
 It’s therefore time to touch base with theory, […]